Configure Clash Nyanpasu on Linux

 AppImages are self-contained executables.
 While they can often be run directly on systems with FUSE set up, on servers without a graphical environment, you might encounter issues like:

-1 |
+1 | |

-or if you don’t have the necessary kernel modules.
+And sudo modprobe fuse might not work if modprobe is not in your PATH or if you don’t have the necessary kernel modules.

 To proceed without FUSE, extract the AppImage’s contents:

-1 |
+1 | |

-This will create a squashfs-root
+This will create a squashfs-root directory in your current location.

 4. Prepare Configuration Files